AsherBond/Terrallax-CLC/README.md

-Terrallax CLC (a RESTful integration octopus)
+Terrallax CLC (a RESTful integration octopus and Internet Service Bus)

 This is the decentralized Cloud Controller (CLC)